DDD-Moore/early-career-hawaii/agenda.md

 ### Open Science Panel

 The two keynote speakers for Wednesday (Lang and Cranmer) will be joined by Carly Strasser (DDD) and representatives from the MMI and DDD early career researchers present (to be named).
 The panel will be an informal Q&A session with heavy audience participation.

-<a name="kayak"></a>
-### BioBay Kayak Trip

-We have planned a kayaking trip to the Laguna Grande bioluminescent bay for the night of Wednesday, June 1.
-The trip is appropriate for all skill levels, and should take about 2.5 hours including a brief introduction to kayaking and the bio bay ecosystem.
-We have reserved a spot for all symposium attendees.
-If for any reason you wish to opt out of this trip, please [let us know](mailto:natalie.caulk@moore.org) asap.
-More information: [Fajardo Bio Bay](http://www.puertoricodaytrips.com/fajardo-bio-bay/)

 ### TBD: To Be Determined <a name="tbd"></a>